suffolklibraries/sljekyll/coronavirus/index.md

 ## Closures

-The following libraries are closed due to staff shortages:
+The following libraries are currently closed due to staff shortages:

 <ul>